tenevn/tenevn.github.io/_pages/cv.md

 <h5>Working Papers</h5>
 "De-Biasing Models of Biased Decisions: A Comparison of Methods Using Mortgage Application Data."
 "Optimal Echo Chambers," with Gabriel Martinez.
+"Racial and Ethnic Disparities in Mortgage Lending: New Evidence from Expanded HMDA Data," with Sean Lewis-Faupel.
 "Social Connections and Racial Wage Inequality."
 "Coordinated Shirking."